sunixzs/openingtimes/README.md

 </script>
 ```

-Maybe store the XHR in the browser session to avoid getting the data each pageload.
+Maybe store the XHR in the browser session to avoid fetching the data on each pageload.